mkao006/Imputation/README.md

 is, linear interpolation followed by last/first observation carrid forward/backward.

-3. *lmeEMImpute.R* - This is the core function which performs the imputation based on linear mixed model with EM estimation of the average value.
+3. *lmeImpute.R* - This is the core function which performs the imputation based on linear mixed model with EM estimation of the average value.

+4. *FAOProductionImputation.R* - This is a wrapper function of the *lmeImpute* function which imputes the area, production and yield for a single commodity.